blue and brown butterfly perching on leaf

 Photo by John Matychuk on Unsplash

 What would it be like to live in a world with no art?
-Where we would be then?
+Where would we be then?

 PROGRAM OPPORTUNITIES, OBJECTIVES & VALUE